-1. Quarterly Reports
+1. Semi-Annual Reports

-The Permittee shall submit quarterly reports to the Director containing the following information:
+The Permittee shall submit semi-annual reports to the Director containing the following information:

 - a.
 Monthly average, maximum, and minimum values for injection pressure, rate, and volume shall be reported on INJECTION WELL MONITORING REPORT (EPA Form 7520-8).
 Upon request of an EPA authorized representative, the Permittee shall submit the report electronically. - b.
 Graphical plots of continuous injection pressure and rate monitoring. - c.
 Daily monitoring data in an electronic format. - d.
 Physical, chemical, and other relevant characteristics of the injected fluid. - e.
 Any well workover or other significant maintenance of downhole or injection-related surface components. - f.
 Results of all mechanical integrity tests performed since the previous report, including any maintenance-related tests and "practice" tests. - g.
-Results of any other tests required by the Director. - 2.
-Annual Reports
+Results of any other tests required by the Director.

+2. Annual Reports

 The Permittee shall submit to the Director an annual performance report for the reporting period of October 1 through September 30.
 This report shall be submitted by November 30 of each year.
-(For example, injection data from October 1, 2018, through September 30, 2019, should be reported by November 30, 2019).
-The annual performance report shall include, but not be limited to, rate and pressure performance, surveillance logging and results (if performed during reporting period), fill depth, volumetric analysis of the disposal storage volume, annual or cumulative injection volumes, estimated fracture growth (if any) in the event that solids injection takes place, and updates of operational plans.
+(For example, injection data from October 1, 2018 through September 30, 2019 should be reported by November 30, 2019).
+The annual performance report shall include, but not be limited to, rate and pressure performance, surveillance logging and results, fill depth, volumetric analysis of the disposal storage volume, estimated fracture growth (if any) in the event that solids injection takes place, and updates of operational plans.
 Some information may not be available every year, if those activities did not take place during the reporting period (examples: Surveillance logging, fill depth, and survey results).
+In addition, a report for fracture growth is required only when fracture slurry injection has taken place during the reporting period.